Scaling medical imaging report generation with multimodal reinforcement learning: Main

 A second major limitation of prior work is that SFT objectives primarily optimize next-word prediction, which encourages surface-level lexical similarity to reference reports rather than alignment with clinically important factual attributes.
 As a result, conventional report generation systems often overfit to n-gram–based metrics (e.g., BLEU, ROUGE) that are only weakly correlated with radiological correctness \citep{yu2022external, llava-rad}.
 This misalignment highlights the need for training paradigms that optimize models directly for clinical usefulness and factual accuracy rather than superficial linguistic similarity.

 To address these challenges, we introduce \oursgeneral, a unified and universal report generation framework built upon a novel reinforcement learning framework designed to enhance generalization, factual alignment, and robustness.
-Our RL strategy directly optimizes clinically grounded reward signals that capture disease-specific correctness, structured factual relationships, and multi-metric performance.
+Rather than relying on a generic SFT+RL pipeline, our method is designed to optimize an arbitrary weighted collection of clinically grounded objectives through a two-step optimization strategy, a composite reward aligned with RadCliQ, and a KL-regularized second stage for error reduction.

 Using this framework, we train \ours on chest X-rays and show that it moves beyond dataset-specific reporting conventions, instead learning generalizable representations that yield consistently strong performance across diverse clinical settings.